project-akri/akri/docs/roadmap.md

 # Roadmap
+Akri uses a [single project board](https://github.com/deislabs/akri/projects/3) to track issues.
+The board illustrates what features are requested by community members, currently being investigated, and under development.
+We review the project board each [community meeting](https://hackmd.io/@akri/S1GKJidJd) to make sure all issues are addressed and categorized.

+The following detail a couple of the larger goals of Akri: to discover more devices and provide more deployment strategies.

 ## Implement additional Discovery Handlers
 There are endless sensors, controllers, and MCU class devices on the edge and each type of device has a different discovery protocol.
 Akri is an interface for helping expose those devices as resources to your Kubernetes cluster on the